 There are straight people, gay people, young families, and old hippies.
 Really old hippies.
 Individuals from virtually every imaginable background, ethnic group, and income bracket call Guerneville home.
 The only people you won’t find here are the intolerant.
 Pretty much anything goes, and the locals like it just fine.

 Decades ago, the town was built on the back of the timber industry.
-Now much of the majestic, ancient redwoods are protected.
-As the lumberjacks left, the hippies headed to Guerneville, and then members of the LGBT community.
+Now, much of the majestic, ancient redwoods are protected.
+As the lumberjacks left, the hippies headed to Guerneville, and then tourists and day-trippers from San Francisco.

 While the town may have a reputation for being especially popular with LGBT community, there is plenty for everyone to see and do.
 One summer highlight is the annual Stumptown Daze Parade and Barbeque.
 This event is the unofficial kick off the summer season along this section of the Russian River.

 Those who would rather relax are well taken care of in this eclectic town.
 The Boon Hotel and Spa are just off the main street and comes highly recommended.